 The mission of the Western Museum of Mining & Industry is to educate the public about the history and continuing contributions of mining in the American West through its collection, restoration, exhibition and interpretation of artifacts related to mining, metallurgy and their support industries.

-The indoor/outdoor museum, which includes a variety of exhibits, tours, events, lectures and interactive learning.
+The indoor/outdoor museum includes a variety of exhibits, tours, events, lectures, and interactive learning.
 You’ll be able to gold pan and operate a steam engine.

-The gift shop houses mining related merchandise, fine jewelry, books and other odds and ends.
-There’s also a five-thousand volume library accessible via online catalog.
+The gift shop houses mining-related merchandise, fine jewelry, books, and other odds and ends.
+There’s also a five-thousand volume library accessible via the online catalog.